MENUMENU

 1. Combine soy sauce, lime juice, sesame oil, salt and pepper in a zippered plastic bag.
 Add tuna steak and marinate for 3 hours and up to overnight.

 3. When you are ready to cook, add the canola oil to a skillet (a cast iron skillet is perfect for this) and heat over high heat until the oil is smoking hot.
-Add the tuna steak and sear for 1-2 minutes per side for rare, or longer if you like your tuna more well done.
+Add the tuna steak (discard the marinade) and sear for 1-2 minutes per side for rare, or longer if you like your tuna more well done.

 4. Remove tuna, slice and serve drizzled with the sauce.

-Did you try this recipe?
+Did you make this recipe?

 SaveSave